U.S. needs the 'resolve' to take on Russia, says GOP Sen. Johnson

 WASHINGTON — Republican Sen. Ron Johnson said Sunday that the U.S. and Western allies must stand up to Russian President Vladimir Putin in the face of “aggression” and “provocations” from Moscow.

-“We have to have the resolve, I mean, we have to,” the Wisconsin lawmaker and chairman of the Senate's Homeland Security Committee said in an exclusive interview on "Meet The Press.”
+“We have to have the resolve, I mean, we have to,” said Johnson, R-Wisc., the chairman of the Senate's Homeland Security Committee, in an exclusive interview on "Meet The Press.”

 “I wish Russia were no more than a friendly rival,” Johnson said.
 “But unfortunately, they're an unfriendly adversary.
 And it's been their aggression, their provocations, that have really resulted in a relationship that is not healthy for the world, for world peace.”